 Because you access items in a linked list by starting at one end and working towards the other end, searching for a specific item can take a long time, relatively speaking.
 In the worst case, you start at one end and the item you’re looking for is on the other end.
 This means that the amount of time to find any specific item depends on how long the list is.
 The longer the list, the longer the average time is to find a specific item.
 For those interested, this is what Big-O notation is for: discussing the efficiency of these kinds of operations as the amount of data grows.

 Building on the poor efficiency of searching linked lists, sorting them is also slow.
-This follows because to sort, you have to take each item in the list and compare it the others, then insert it in the right place.
+This follows because to sort, you have to take each item in the list and compare it to the others, then insert it in the right place.
 Constantly working from one end towards the other means that you traverse the list many, many times.

 When to Use a Linked List

-You can use a linked list when
+You can use a linked list when:

 - memory usage is a concern